vegaprotocol/specs/specs/0000-scenario-runner-cli.md

 The currently identified additions that will likely be useful going forward are (please note ordering doesn't imply relative importance, that should be decided when these are scoped and included in a different spec):

-- Additional instructions (not available in the API) are exposed so that the flow of time within the node can be controlled.
 - Support filtering of outputs on the fly to aid performance and allow more control of the size of an output file.
 - Expose additional, internal/intermediate data not available via the API.
 - Support submitting instructions to an instance of the network running with the consensus layer.
 This will support only the subset of instructions available in scenario runner that overlap with the API.